cewing/codefellows_f2_python/source/session01.rst

 Typing code in an interpreter is great for exploring.

-Eventually, you want to save the work you are doing in a more permanent fashion.
+But for anything "real", you'll want to save the work you are doing in a more permanent fashion.

 This is where an Editor fits in.